KaimingZhu/FedLeak_transfer_test/README.md

   - Central $224 \times 224 \times 3$ crop is extracted
   - Implementation: [`center_crop_generator.py`](./center_crop_generator.py)

-Both variants keep FedLeak’s optimization objective and training loop unchanged, and are only applied when the target resolution ($224 \times 224$) is required by the evaluation pipeline.
+Both variants keep FedLeak’s optimization objective and training loop unchanged, and are only applied when the target resolution ($224 \times 224 \times 3$) is required by the evaluation pipeline.

 We have highlighted our adaptations with `# 🌟 New` and `# 🎯 Origin` in these files.